thameera/eulerjs/README.md

 Grunt will watch the Javascript files and run jshint and execute the solution at each update to the file.

+If you prefer not to use grunt, you can run a specific solution with:

+    node main.js <problem number>

 ## Creating a new solution from the template

     grunt create --p=<problem number>